Texas Down Payment Assistance

 How much down payment help can I actually get in Texas?

 A lot of buyers think DPA is a token amount, and it is not.
 The two state programs (TSAHC and TDHCA) each offer up to 5% of your loan amount, and you can pair either one with the federal MCC tax credit (worth 15% of your annual mortgage interest, with no annual dollar cap, subject to your federal tax liability).
 On a $300,000 loan, that is up to $15,000 toward your down payment plus an annual tax credit.
 What fits your situation depends on your county, income, credit, and occupation.
-Take the short quiz and we will show you what fits.
+Take the short quiz and we will help identify what may fit.

 Do I have to be a first-time homebuyer?